hidayahrr/hidayahrr/README.md

 # Hi there! 👋

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, an aspiring Data Scientist and Product Manager with extensive experiences in the business-side of Tokopedia, JD.ID, and Setoko.
+😃 My name is Hidayah Rizki Ramadhan, an aspiring Data Analyst and Product Manager with extensive experiences in the business-side of Tokopedia, JD.ID, and Setoko.

 🎓 I earned my Bachelor Degree in Business Management studies at Institut Teknologi Bandung.
 Although my background is in business, I am excited to learn other more technical fields such as data and product.